tanmaysoren/Expected-keyboard/README.md

 ## Privacy & License

-This project is open-source and offline-first.
-No API keys required — `.env.example` is intentionally empty.
+This project is open-source and offline-first.  `.env.example` is intentionally empty.
 See source for license.

 ## App Info